DSC-SPIDAL/pub/README.md

       [paper](http://www.infomall.org/publications/gempapermarch00.pdf)
-      on Introducing a New Paradigm for Computational Earth Science - A web-object-based approach to Earthquake Simulations, a chapter in AGU monograph on "GeoComplexity and the Physics of Earthquakes" edited by John Rundle, Donald Turcotte and William Klein and published by AGU in 2000, pp 219-245
+      on Introducing a New Paradigm for Computational Earth Science - A web-object-based approach to Earthquake Simulations, a chapter in AGU monograph on "[GeoComplexity and the Physics of Earthquakes" edited by John Rundle, Donald Turcotte and William Klein and published by AGU in 2000, pp 219-245
 1004.
 Geoffrey Fox, Introduction to Web